stealthemoon0331/stealthemoon0331/readme.md

 **AI-Focused Full Stack Developer** with 7+ years of experience building scalable, data-driven web and mobile applications.
-Skilled in React, Node.js, Django, and GraphQL, with hands-on expertise integrating AI/ML models using TensorFlow and PyTorch.
+Skilled in React, Node.js, Django, Laravel, and GraphQL, with hands-on expertise integrating AI/ML models using TensorFlow and PyTorch.
 Delivered intelligent features like personalized recommendation engines that boosted engagement by 25%.
 Experienced in developing cross-platform mobile apps with React Native and Flutter.
 Delivered intelligent features such as personalized recommendation engines that boosted engagement by 26%.
 Passionate about clean architecture, mentoring teams, and bringing cutting-edge technologies—AI, cloud, and decentralized systems—into practical, user-centric solutions.